johnckealy/fastidius/README.md

 fastidius deploy-caddy
 ```

-Next, we want to set up the secret on Github.
+Next, we want to set up the secrets on Github.
 This will create a CI/CD pipeline automatically.
 ```
 fastidius github-setup
 ```